mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 And next, our *sensory system*.
 We have a sensory system; it's not necessary to destroy [it or] to keep away the sensory world, because we have it already.
 So instead of [maligning] or throwing away or destroying the sensory system, first of all we should accept the sensory system.
 And the important point is, how to use the sensory system.

+That's why Dōgen Zenji says,

+> A quiet room is suitable.

+Or,

+> Do not allow drafts of air to enter, or rain and frost to intrude.

+Or,

-That's why Dōgen Zenji says, “A quiet room is suitable.”
-Or, “Do not allow drafts of air to enter, or rain and frost to intrude.”
-Or, “The place of sitting should be lighted, and kept from becoming dark at any time, day or night.”
-“Eyes should be open, not too widely, nor too narrowly.” (*Transcriber’s Note:* “Do not allow drafts of air to enter,” etc. is from the *Zazengi* chapter of *Shōbōgenzō*, which is distinct from *Fukan zazengi*.)
+> The place of sitting should be lighted, and kept from becoming dark at any time, day or night.

+> Eyes should be open, not too widely, nor too narrowly.

+(*Transcriber’s Note:* “Do not allow drafts of air to enter” etc. is from the *Zazengi* chapter of *Shōbōgenzō*, which is distinct from *Fukan zazengi*.)

 This is how to make arrangement of the sensory world.
 First of all, you should make a choice of circumstances: what kind of a room you have to use.
 Because you have six senses.
 You can see this room through your eyes.
 It’s really dark.
 If you painted this wall red, green, and yellow, [you would see it] completely differently, don't you think so?
 And also if this room is too dark, it's not good; if this room is too bright, it distracts your mind, distracts the sense of vision.
 And also, if you choose a room in a very noisy location, it really distracts the sense of hearing.
 So the important point is, “A quiet room is suitable,” and also, “Not too dark, not too bright, at any time, day or night.”